TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationOverviewOfThePageTree/Index.rst

-If you wish not to use "config.sys\_language\_mode = content\_fallback" you can also choose to set the property "protectLvar" for the HMENU objects; this will correct the L-variable for those menu items which are not available.
+If you wish not to use "config.sys\_language\_mode = content\_fallback" you can also choose to set the property "protectLvar" for the HMENU objects; this will correct the L variable for those menu items which are not available.
 See TSref for details about that option.